astrobin/astrobin/README.md

 # Postgresql

-The following indexes are recommended for your Postgresql server:
+The following indexes are recommended for your Postgresql server (feel free to ignore this section for small or development installations):

 ```sql
 create index on astrobin_image using btree (uploaded, id);